Dollar recovers as G20 caution sets in; pound tumbles

 The threat of an escalating trade conflict between the world’s two biggest economies is a major source of concern for next year, amid expectations that the world economy could slow.

-Those concerns have boosted demand for the dollar but weakened the Chinese yuan.
+Those concerns have boosted demand for the dollar but weakened the Chinese yuan CNH=EBS.
 Derivative markets such as risk reversals in the Chinese currency predict more weakness.

 “There is some dust settling on the dollar after the Powell comments and dollar/yuan can easily go above 7 per dollar if the U.S. decides to carry ahead its tariff threat at the G20,” said Kenneth Broux, a currency strategist at Societe Generale in London.